 His 10-year tenure as RTM leader was matched by only one other person in its 56-year history.

 Joseloff is also active in other community affairs, including serving on the advisory board of the Westport Historical Society and is a member of the Westport Rotary Club.
-For more than 19 years, he has been a volunteer firefighter and a volunteer Emergency Medical Technician in Westport.
+He is a volunteer firefighter and a former volunteer Emergency Medical Technician in Westport.

 Joseloff began his journalism career in Westport working summers as a teenage reporter for the now-defunct Westport Town Crier.

 Joseloff is the divorced father of two, both of whom went through the Westport school system.
-Daughter Anna-Liisa, 30, a 2002 graduate of New York University, obtained her law degree in May 2005 from Quinnipiac University in Hamden, Conn., where she was editor of the law review.
-She is currently employed at the Law Office of the Capital Collateral Regional Counsel - South in Fort Lauderdale, Fla., a state-funded office that represents death row inmates in state and federal post-conviction proceedings.
+Daughter Anna-Liisa, 33, a 2002 graduate of New York University, obtained her law degree in May 2005 from Quinnipiac University in Hamden, Conn., where she was editor of the law review.
+She was most recently employed at the Law Office of the Capital Collateral Regional Counsel - South in Fort Lauderdale, Fla., a state-funded office that represents death row inmates in state and federal post-conviction proceedings.
 She is now a stay-at-home mom.